 How to Get to Sedona and Get Around Town

 Sedona is in northern Arizona.
-It’s about 30 miles south of Flagstaff and about 116 miles north of Phoenix.
+It’s about 30 miles south of Flagstaff, two hours from the South Rim of the Grand Canyon, and about 116 miles north of Phoenix.

 The city of Sedona is located where two Arizona highways meet — AZ-89A and AZ-179.
 It’s not a large city, so these highways serve as the main streets through town.